Chronic Alcohol Abuse While on Pain Meds Can be Deadly

 - Loss of Consciousness

 There are several different stages of alcoholism.
-An individual could begin only drinking socially, then they begin to drink heavier amounts, then every day, and onward.
+An individual could begin only drinking socially; then they start to drink heavier amounts, then every day, and onward.
 And as they are consuming larger amounts of alcohol, the reactions with opioids can be even more severe.
-Both substances have the risk of overdose in high amounts, but the combination can bring this about at a much more accelerated rate.
+Both substances have the risk of overdose in high quantities, but the combination can bring this about at a much more accelerated rate.
 For instance, if a person currently on opioids consumes their usual amount of alcohol that they do when not on other substances, they will likely find themselves much more impaired than expected.

 When Seeking Help for a Drug or Alcohol Addiction

-Addiction can be an extremely difficult condition to overcome and can be even more so when a person is struggling with multiple substances.
-Fortunately, through comprehensive and extensive addiction treatment, a person can be able to work through their addiction and eventually break free of it.
+Addiction can be a complicated condition to overcome and can be even more so when a person is struggling with multiple substances.
+Fortunately, through comprehensive and extensive addiction treatment, a person can be able to work through their addictions and eventually break free of it.
 Here at Best Drug Rehabilitation, our uniquely designed program helps thousands every year to overcome their addiction.
 Our success lies in the fact that we individualize a treatment program for every single person that is admitted.
 This allows us to address the whole of their addiction, rather than just one aspect of it.
-Addiction is unique to each person, and it needs to be treated as such.
-Take the first leap toward a new and sober life, and give us a call today at 1-866-884-3240.
+Addiction is unique to each, and it needs to be treated as such.
+Take the first step toward a new and sober life, and give us a call today.